royaltm/spectrusty-tutorial/step1.md

     Spectrum48(ZxSpectrum48k<C>),
 }
 ```
-... and its implementation which we can make a little more interesting by implementing model hot-swapping (at least with regards to its CPU and memory).
+... and its implementation.
+Actually, we can make it a little more interesting by implementing model hot-swapping.

 ```rust
 impl<C: Cpu> ZxSpectrumModel<C> {